 - (1) Define the Bank's risk appetite.
 In setting the risk appetite, the Board of Directors shall take into account the business environment, regulatory landscape, and the Bank's long term interests and ability to manage risk.
-Approve and oversee adherence to the risk appetite statement (RAS), risk policy, and risk limits; - (2) Oversee the development of, approve, and oversee the implementation of policies and procedures relating to the management of risks throughout the Bank in accordance with BSP guidelines such as credit, market, liquidity, operational, bank protection, compliance, information technology, information security, cyber security, data privacy, business continuity and social media risks; - (3) Approve and oversee the Bank's reputational risk management framework as part of its enterprise risk management strategy, ensure that it provides an effective and efficient system of identifying, measuring, monitoring and controlling reputational risk and is periodically reviewed by an independent and competent party to provide assurance that the controls in place to manage reputational risk are operating as intended;17 - (4) Approve portfolio objectives, overall investment strategies, general investment policies, and limits that are consistent with the Bank's financial condition and risk tolerance. - (5) Oversee the integration of sustainability principles and objectives in the Bank's investment activities and monitor the progress in attaining such objectives through the relevant committee it designated.18 - (6) Define organizational responsibilities following the three lines of defense framework.
+Approve and oversee adherence to the risk appetite statement (RAS), risk policy, and risk limits; - (2) Oversee the development of, approve, and oversee the implementation of policies and procedures relating to the management of risks throughout the Bank in accordance with BSP guidelines such as credit, market, liquidity, operational, bank protection, compliance, information technology, information security, cyber security, data privacy, business continuity and social media risks; - (3) Approve and oversee the Bank's reputational risk management framework as part of its enterprise risk management strategy, ensure that it provides an effective and efficient system of identifying, measuring, monitoring and controlling reputational risk and is periodically reviewed by an independent and competent party to provide assurance that the controls in place to manage reputational risk are operating as intended;19 - (4) Approve portfolio objectives, overall investment strategies, general investment policies, and limits that are consistent with the Bank's financial condition and risk tolerance. - (5) Oversee the integration of sustainability principles and objectives in the Bank's investment activities and monitor the progress in attaining such objectives through the relevant committee it designated.20 - (6) Define organizational responsibilities following the three lines of defense framework.
 The business line functions will represent the first line of defense, the risk management and compliance functions for the second line of defense, and the internal audit function for the third line of defense.
-In this regard: - (a) Ensure that the risk management, compliance and internal audit functions have proper stature in the organization, have adequate staff and resources, and carry out their responsibilities independently, objectively and effectively. - (b) Ensure that non-executive board members meet regularly, with the external auditor and heads of the internal audit, compliance and risk management functions other than in meetings of the audit and risk oversight committees, in the absence of Senior Management. - 6) The Board shall ensure the Bank's compliance with all supervisory and regulatory requirements.
-In relation to this, it shall establish an effective compliance risk management system that shall identify and mitigate risks arising from the Bank's failure to comply with applicable laws, BSP regulations, standards prescribed by the relevant payment system management body, and codes of conduct applicable to both banks and Operators of Payment System (OPS), the Bank being a BSP-licensed OPS.19
+In this regard:

-17 BSP Circular No. 1114 re: Guidelines on Reputational Risk Management
+19 BSP Circular No. 1114 re: Guidelines on Reputational Risk Management

-18 BSP Circular No. 1149 re: Guidelines on the Integration of Sustainability Principles in Investment Activities of Banks
+$^{^{20}}$ BSP Circular No. 1149 re: Guidelines on the Integration of Sustainability Principles in Investment Activities of Banks